PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 }
 ```

-Finally, update the version to `0.0.2`.
+Finally, update the component version to `0.0.2`.
 If you fail to update the version, the CLI will throw an error.

 ```javascript
 module.exports = {